celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli validator:show $CELO_VALIDATOR_ADDRESS
 ```

-You can de-affiliate a validator account of a validator group:
+You can de-affiliate a Validator account of a Validator Group:

 ```bash
 celocli validator:deaffiliate --from $CELO_VALIDATOR_ADDRESS
 ```

-You can update your validator BLS key using the following command:
+You can update your Validator BLS key using the following command:

 ```bash
 celocli validator:update-bls-public-key --from $CELO_VALIDATOR_ADDRESS --blsKey $CELO_VALIDATOR_BLS_PUBLIC_KEY --blsPop $CELO_VALIDATOR_PROOF_OF_POSSESSION